irisnet/irishub/docs/features/nft.md

 ### Additional issuance

 After the nft is issued, additional issuance (create) of specific nft of this type can be made.
-The denom ID, token ID, recipient address, chain ID, sender address, schema or URI must be specified.
+The denom ID, token ID, recipient address and URI must be specified.

 `CLI`